-The quality assurance problem seems like a great use case for machine learning, as it requires finding patterns in a big amount of multidimensional data.
-There are, however, few possible ways to apply ML to this task.
+The quality assurance problem seems like a great application case for machine learning, as it requires finding patterns in a big amount of multidimensional data.
+There are, however, a few possible ways to apply ML to this task.
 First, would be supervised learning.
 In this case, the model would learn to assign labels based on some training set that was already marked.
 It could, for example, learn to imitate the classic approach, which does not bring much value.
-The situation would be different if an expert user would label some of the data points.
+The situation would be different if an expert user would label some of data points.
 Then, the model could learn to imitate the operator.
-This still sets some limitations, if one model would be used for all types of runs, not regarding varying base parameters of measurement itself, it could generalize too strongly.
-If many models were used, the user would have to mark each dataset for training separately and that could be very time-consuming.
+This still sets some limitations, i.e if one model is used for all types of runs, (not regarding varying base parameters of measurement itself), it can generalize too strongly.
+If many models are used, the user would have to mark each dataset for training separately, and that could be very time-consuming.